skullface/design-resources/README.md

 ⭐️ These lists and the contents within reflect _my_ opinions.
 I’m aiming for quantity over quality — only resources I would recommend.
 Suggestions, issues, and PRs are welcome 💖, but just because a resource exists doesn’t necessarily mean I’d recommend it.

-💫 Website content reproduced in full below!
+💫 [Website content](http://designresources.party) reproduced in full below!

 ---

+# Table of contents

 * [Accessibility resources](#accessibility-resources)
   * [Checklists](#checklists)